ConnorHollis/SDL-n-Cmake/README.md

 ## What does it do?

 This project, once compiled, will generate an executable program that opens a window using SDL.
-This demo project isn't a tool to teach you how to use SDL so the only source file included is main.cpp in the source directory.
+This demo project isn't designed to teach you how to use SDL.
+There are many more resources online for that!

 ## Requirements